eric15342335/eric15342335.github.io/_posts/2024-10-14-easy-guided-projects-on-coursera.md

 I don't know if it was your case, but apparently some of my relatives (even younger ones) still do not have experience with [Google Docs][google-docs], for example.
 Some of them even have basic computer skills (like [opening and copying files from a USB][open-files-from-usb-and-copy]), but they do not get beyond that level.

-Then, I think these kinds of [Coursera guided projects][coursera-guided-projects] are perfectly suited for these kinds of people.

-Not to mention that [Coursera guided projects][coursera-guided-projects] are designed to be finished rather quickly, [under 2 hours][coursera-guided-projects-2hr-googleSearch].
+Not to mention that guided projects are designed to be finished rather quickly, [under 2 hours][coursera-guided-projects-2hr-googleSearch].
 From [my experience][my-linkedin-license&certs], it's like attending a regular university lecture but in a more fun and stress-free environment.
 Plus, you get a [certificate after completion][intro-google-docs-cert]!
 It certainly explores my curiosity into learning things after I was deeply defeated by [the (very) lengthy courses][intro-to-machine-learning] on Coursera.

 ### Conclusion